-Watch our animation to get a quick understanding of the principle of Active Wake Control:
+Watch our animation to get a quick understanding of Active Wake Control:

 The following publications give you more insight on Active Wake Control.
 For more publication on Active Wake Control, you can visit our publication database (keywords ‘Active Wake Control’ or ‘FarmFlow’).

 - Farmflow validation against full scale wind farms